vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 It has an aspect ratio of 32:9 and a curvature of 1800R.
 It's the size of two 27" screens next to each other.

-This is one of my best purchases ever!
-I still love it every day.
+Genuinely one of the best purchases I've ever made, I still love it every day I work with it over the past few years!
-The big advantage compared to two separate 27" screens is that you can split your application windows however you like at any given moment.
+The big advantage over two separate 27" screens is the flexibility to split your windows however you want at any moment.
-Sometimes you want three equal application windows, or one big window in the middle and smaller ones on the sides.
+Three equal panels, or one large window in the center with smaller ones on the sides.
-It's all possible with a big single screen, and you don't have to worry about the bezels in between two separate screens.
+This is all possible with this single large display, and no bezels to break up the view.

 <a href="images/monitor.jpg">
 <img src="images/monitor.jpg" alt="Philips 49 inch monitor" width="100%" />
 </a>

 The model I have is the Philips P Line 498P9Z/00 (model from 2021).
-Newer versions of this one are now available, with even better screens and the same dimensions.
+Newer versions are now available with improved specs but the same dimensions and advantages.

 <a href="images/philips_49inch_screen.webp">
 <img src="images/philips_49inch_screen.webp" alt="Philips 49 inch curved monitor" width="450px" />